vacancy/Synchronized-BatchNorm-PyTorch/README.md

 # Synchronized-BatchNorm-PyTorch

+**IMPORTANT: Please read the "Implementation details and highlights" section before use.**

 Synchronized Batch Normalization implementation in PyTorch.

 This module differs from the built-in PyTorch BatchNorm as the mean and